akemp7/anagram/README.md

 ## Setup/Installation Requirements

-* _Clone this repository and navigate to the project directory._
+* _Clone this repository and navigate to the "anagram" project directory_
+* _Navigate to "Anagram.Solution" and then to "Anagram"_
 * _Run the command "dotnet restore"_
+* _Run the command "dotnet run"_

 ## Technologies Used